apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Oppenheimer will stream on Peacock in February**
+**He Dropped 40 Pounds With New Drug.
+Now What?**

-You can read more about it [here](https://www.theverge.com/2024/1/12/24035900/oppenheimer-peacock-streaming-date).
+You can read more about it [here](https://www.newser.com/story/345025/he-quickly-lost-40-pounds-with-new-drug-now-what.html).

 ## Requirements
 - Python 3.8